Lepton Phenomenology of Stueckelberg Portal to Dark Sector: Theoretical setup

-We consider the conventional Dark Sector scenario with the $U_{A'}(1)$ extension of the SM gauge symmetry.
-We suppose that Dark Sector (DS), blind to the SM interactions, is populated with Dirac fermions $\chi_{i}$ charged under $U_{A'}(1)$.
-The lightest of which is stable and plays the role of Dark Matter.
+We suppose that the DS, blind to the SM interactions, is populated with Dirac fermions $\chi_{i}$ charged under $U_{A'}(1)$.
+The lightest of which is stable and plays the role of dark matter.
 By definition, all the SM fields are neutral with respect to this group.
-The gauge boson, $A'$, of the Dark sector $U_{A'}(1)$ group is conventionally called Dark Photon.
-In the conventional Dark Photon scenario $A'$ acquires its mass $M_{A'}$ from spontaneous breaking of $U_{A'}(1)$ group.
-In contrast, in our approach its mass is a gauge invariant quantity generated by the Stueckelberg mechanism.
-The latter requires the introduction of a scalar Stueckelberg field $\sigma$.
-Gauge invariant Lagrangian of the model reads
+The gauge boson, $A'$, of the dark sector $U_{A'}(1)$ group is called the dark photon.
+In the conventional dark photon scenario $A'$ acquires its mass $m_{A'}$ from spontaneous breaking of the $U_{A'}(1)$ group.
+In contrast, in our approach its mass is a gauge-invariant quantity generated by the Stueckelberg mechanism.
+This requires the introduction of a scalar Stueckelberg field $\sigma$, which plays a role of Goldstone boson in the generation of mass of the dark photon.
+The $U_{A'}(1)$ gauge invariant Stueckelberg Lagrangian ${\cal L}_{\rm DS}$ with one specie of Dark fermion, $\chi$, reads